 What is the Montessori Method?

 The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
-Dr. Montessori’s Method has been time tested, with over 100 years of success in diverse cultures throughout the world.
+Dr. Montessori’s method has been time tested, with over 100 years of success in diverse cultures throughout the world.
 It is a view of the child as one who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.
 The Montessori environment contains specially designed, manipulative materials that invite children to engage in learning activities of their own individual choice.
-Under the guidance of a trained Montessori teacher, children in a Montessori classroom learn by making discoveries with the materials, cultivating concentration, motivation, self-discipline, and a love of learning.
+Under the guidance of a trained Montessori preschool teacher, children in a Montessori preschool classroom learn by making discoveries with the materials, cultivating concentration, motivation, self-discipline, and a love of learning.

 Maria Montessori Methods